jhonsen/NFLplayersValuation/README.md

 Estimating the value of football players in terms of $$$ is an important task for NFL team managers.

 Each football player that gets drafted into the NFL gets a 4-year contract deal.
 As it gets closer to the end of this contract, players and managers (owners) have to renegotiate contract extensions.
-In such a case, **how much should an NFL player be paid, given his 4-years worth of performance?**
+In such a case, **what is the fvalue of an NFL player on his 4th-year in the NFL?**

 **Project Goal:**